pedrooaugusto/speech-to-code/spoken/src/modules/typescript/cursor/README.md

 The following are some examples of phrases, in english, used to trigger the command `Move cursor`:

-1. cursor line 1
+1. cursor line 42
-2. pointer letter K
+2. pointer symbol M
-3. pointer 1ª letter g
+3. cursor first symbol g
 4. pointer end line
 5. cursor next symbol
 6. cursor next 1 symbol